 Need some temporary color for the beach?
-I do!
-I recently discovered that you can make DIY bronzer lotion with kitchen ingredients – how brilliant is that?!
+I recently discovered that you can make homemade bronzer lotion with kitchen ingredients—how brilliant is that?!
+We gave it a try, and not only does it look like the real thing, but it also feels incredible on your skin.

-What I love the most about this bronzer is that it’s not going to turn me into an Oompa Loompaโthe natural pigments in it are pretty neutral and add an almost real-looking tan, instead of a super obvious fake + bake orange shade!
-Just remember that the color is not going to act to protect you from the sunโs harmful rays and you still have the chance of a burn.
+What I love the most about this bronzer is that it’s not going to turn me into an Oompa Loompa—the natural pigments in it are pretty neutral and add an almost real-looking tan instead of a super obvious fake and bake orange shade.

-The main colorant in this recipe is cocoa powder, which adds a natural, bronze color.
-Cocoa is rich in antioxidants, so I also love that it adds a skin-nourishing beauty boost.
+Cocoa powder — The main colorant in this recipe is cocoa powder, which adds a natural bronze color.
+Cocoa is rich in antioxidants [source], so I also love that it adds a skin-nourishing beauty boost.

-Cinnamon is on the orangey side, so I like to add this a little bit at a time.
-If done right, it brightens your bronzing lotion, creates natural-looking highlights and gives a skin warm, tingly feeling.
+Cinnamon — Cinnamon is on the orange-y side, so add this a little bit at a time.
+If done right, it brightens your bronzing lotion, creates natural-looking highlights, and gives the skin a warm, tingly feeling (like it does with your lips!).

-Cornstarch helps to thicken your DIY bronzer lotion so it sticks to skin and lasts for hours.
+Cornstarch — Cornstarch helps to thicken your DIY bronzer lotion so it sticks to the skin and lasts for hours.

 Instructions